RedisLabs/redislabs-docs/content/rs/administering/monitoring-metrics/_index.md

 {{< note >}}
-If you enable alerts for "Node joined" or "Node removed" actions, you must also enable "Receive email alerts" so that the alerts are sent.
+If you enable alerts for "Node joined" or "Node removed" actions, you must also enable "Receive email alerts" so that the notifications are sent.
 {{< /note >}}

 To enable alerts for a cluster: